learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 editor you prefer, you can set it as the default Learn editor in this file.

 You can also set the default location where Learn will save all your labs.
-By default, the Learn directory is set to `/Users/<your-computer-username>/Development/code`.
+By default, the Learn directory is set to `/Users/<your-computer-username>/Development/code`, but if you want to store labs in a place that is more convenient, you could change the directoy to something like `/Users/<your-computer-username/Desktop/code`, so the folder will appear on your Desktop.

 This setting is only triggered when using the `learn open` command to open a lesson.
 You can always manually clone your labs to any location you wish